Cloud-SPAN/genomics03-using-the-command-line/_episodes/02-working-with-file.md

 > ## Exercise
 >
 > What are the next three nucleotides (characters) after the first instance of the sequence quoted above?
 >
+> Share your answer on the Padlet to see if it matches everybody else!
+>
 > > ## Solution
 > > `CAC`